edvinamborg/Infobord-T4/Server_C#/API_Documentation.md

 =====================
 Here you will find information regarding the usage of the current API.
 Any mention of the "project root" refers to the project root of the API; the folder "Server_C#".
 ### How to test the API
 1. Start the API.
-You can accomplish this by running `dotnet run` in the project root using e.g. PowerShell.
+You can accomplish this by running `dotnet run` in the project root using a terminal such as PowerShell.
 2. Take note of the port that the API uses.
 The port number can be manipulated in Program.cs.
 For more details, go to "How to change port number used by the API".
 3. Use a tool such as Postman, HttpRepl or a web browser to send HTTP methods to the URL documented in the terminal after running the command above.
 The current HTTP methods implemented are GET (with or without ObjectId), POST, PUT, and DELETE.
 The latter two both require an ObjectId.
 An ObjectId that refers to an item can be found in the database on MongoDB.
 If the status message returned is 2xx, the method was successful.
 If not, check your method for any errors.
 These may include sending an incorrect JSON body for PUT or POST requests, or inputting an ObjectId that is not found in the Database.

 ### How to change port number used by the API
 1. Go to Program.cs in the project root of the API.
 2. Locate the following code: `webBuilder.UseUrls("http://example:XXX");` in Program.cs.
 3. Replace XXX with the desired port number.
 Upon starting the API, it will use the provided port number.
-Make to use a unique port number to avoid errors.
+Make sure to use a unique port number to avoid errors.

 ### How to set the connection string
 1. Locate Startup.cs in the project root of the API.